MyTestOragnization/internship2024/students/Daniel/Skrypt do bazy danych.md

 INSERT INTO [dbo].[Artists] ([ArtistName],[ArtistDescription],[ArtistPhoto]) VALUES ('DC The Don','Daijon Cotty Davis (born August 3, 1999), known professionally as DC the Don, is an American rapper, singer, and songwriter from Milwaukee, Wisconsin.
 He is recognized for mixing elements of hip-hop, rock, and melodic rap in his music.','none');

 INSERT INTO dbo.Songs([SongTitle],[SongDuration],[SongLyrics]) VALUES ('2HIGH2TELL',160, '[Intro]|
-Fuck it, I''m all alone|
+f*ck it, I''m all alone|
 |
 [Chorus]|
 Uh, Killjoy playin'' in my head like white noise|
-Look around, point ''em out, fuck it, I''m all alone|
+Look around, point ''em out, f*ck it, I''m all alone|
 (Woah, oh, woah, oh, oh)|
 Uh, our past played out, push it out, push it out|
-Runnin'' out of time, so fuck it, I''m all alone (All alone)|
+Runnin'' out of time, so f*ck it, I''m all alone (All alone)|
 If you take my heart, don''t thrash it up|
-And my head, sometimes feel bad as fuck|
+And my head, sometimes feel bad as f*ck|
 Why cry?
-I just can''t give no fuck|
+I just can''t give no f*ck|
 They all lie, I just can''t hear my thoughts|
 Slow down, life gets sad as hell|
 Oh, well, I''m too high to tell, oh, yeah|